We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Below are some advantages and disadvantages of the Factor meal delivery service for a person to consider.

-- Meals do not contain refined sugar.
+- The meals do not contain refined sugar.

 - The service is convenient, as users only need to heat their meals in the microwave.